andreabottacin/STIR-RST/README.md

 # STIR-RST

-The software pre-release can be donwloaded from the release section.
+The software can be donwloaded from the release section.
 Note that this is currently available for review purposes only.